 Understanding Methadone

 Methadone is a synthetic opioid that, when administered at appropriate doses, mitigates the euphoric effects of other opioids, such as heroin and prescription painkillers.
 By occupying the same receptors in the brain that opioids target, methadone reduces cravings and withdrawal symptoms without producing the intense high associated with opioid misuse.
-This pharmacological action allows individuals to stabilize their lives, engage in therapy, and work toward recovery (SAMHSA, 2023).
+This pharmacological action allows individuals to stabilize their lives, engage in therapy, and work toward recovery.

 Introduced in the 1940s as an analgesic, methadone’s role in treating OUD emerged in the 1960s.
 Since then, it has become one of the most extensively researched treatments for opioid dependency.
 Its efficacy in stabilizing individuals and reducing the harms associated with illicit opioid use has been affirmed by decades of scientific inquiry.